Sonukr/react-gitbook/lectures/02-further-react-info/04-Unidirectional-Data-Flow.md

 ![basic data flow needed](./assets/fruit-filter-data.png)

 How to achieve this though?
 Using unidrectional data flow, of course!
-If I create a container component to hold both the filter value and the filtered list, it will be trivial to display it in the child components.
+If I create a container component to hold both the filter value and the filtered list, I can hoist the state to the container so it's available to all the children.
+It will then be trivial to display it in the child components.
 The data will flow like this:

 ![unidirectional approach](./assets/fruit-list-unidirectional.png)